15 Introduction to workshop

 - To follow some standard conventions in R, like having a

-file (which is important for Chapter 5). - To keep types of files separate, like raw data raw and in the
+DESCRIPTIONfile (which is important for Chapter 16). - To keep types of files separate, like raw data in the

-folder, and documents like R Markdown / Quarto files indoc/
+data-raw/folder, R scripts/functions in theR/folder, and documents like R Markdown / Quarto files indocs/.

-This structure also supports our workflow and processes throughout the course, which will be to:
+This structure also supports our workflow and processes throughout the workshop, which will be to:

 - Track package dependencies in the

-file. - Follow a βfunction-orientedβ workflow, where we use R Markdown / Quarto (
+DESCRIPTIONfile. - Follow a βfunction-orientedβ workflow.
+We write and test code in the R Markdown / Quarto (

-file.
-This also creates a clear separation between βfinalizedβ code and prototype code.
+source()the tested functions inR/functions.Rfile, which creates a clear separation between prototyped code and finalized code.

 - We develop functions in the

-- Use a combination of restarting R with Ctrl-Shift-F10Ctrl-Shift-F10 or with the Palette (Ctrl-Shift-PCtrl-Shift-P, then type βrestartβ) (or
+- Regularly restart R with Ctrl-Shift-F10Ctrl-Shift-F10 or with the Palette (Ctrl-Shift-PCtrl-Shift-P, then type βrestartβ) (or

-.- We restart R to ensure that the R workspace is completely clear.
-For reproducibility, we should always aim to work from a βclean plateβ.
+Session -> Restart R).
+We restart R to ensure that the R workspace is completely clear as well as for reproducibility as we should always aim to work from a βclean plateβ. - Keep code and Markdown text readable by automatically formatting/styling our code and text.

-- For each βoutputβ (like a figure or a table) in a paper, write one or more functions to generate it and include each function as steps or βtargetsβ in a pipeline.
-Use the pipeline to track and order the steps in the data analysis.
+- Each βoutputβ like a figure or a table in a paper will have one main function to generate it, which we then include as a step in the βtargetsβ pipeline.
+We use this pipeline to track and order the steps in the data analysis.

 - Whenever we complete a task, we add and commit those file changes to save them in the Git history with Ctrl-Alt-MCtrl-Alt-M or with the Palette (Ctrl-Shift-PCtrl-Shift-P, then type βcommitβ).